Tips for Repairing Window Screens

 Also take a look at the construction.
 Some screens are made by stapling mesh in place and then nailing molding in over it.
 In that case, you might need to get some new molding, because it can be hard to remove the mold material without damaging it, and you’ll need to do that to replace the screen.
 Measure your window to determine how much molding you need and decide if you want wood, vinyl, or another material.

 Other screens use a technique called a channel-frame.
 In this case, the edges of the screen are pushed into a narrow channel along the edge of the frame, and held in place with thick cord called spline.
 You will need to pull out and discard the old spline because it’s probably brittle and can’t be used again, but save a piece to take to the hardware store when you buy supplies, because you’ll need it to determine which replacement width to buy.

-At the hardware store, pick up your screen and molding or spline, along with any other supplies you might need like staples for your staple gun, a spline-pushing tool, and snips for cutting the screen.
-When you get home remove the old molding or spline if you haven’t done so already, and carefully remove the damaged screen—you want to preserve the integrity of the frame.
-Inspect the frame for signs of rotting, molding, warping, or other problems; if it’s badly damaged, it might be a good idea to discard it and simply buy or build a new frame.
+At the hardware store, pick up your screen and molding or spline, along with other supplies you need like staples for your staple gun, a spline-pushing tool, and snips for cutting the screen.
+When you get home, remove the old molding or spline if you haven’t done so already, and carefully remove the damaged screen—you want to preserve the integrity of the frame.
+Inspect the frame for signs of rotting, molding, warping, or other problems; if it’s badly damaged, you might want to discard it and simply buy or build a new frame.
 For a pictorial tutorial of this process, check out Pam's post on Hometalk.
 Pam is a blogger and DIY remodeler near Detroit.

 You might want to consider using stop blocks for repairing a window screen.
 If you have a workbench that will allow you to do this, screw several pieces of wood into place along the inside of the frame to keep it from wiggling or bowing while you work.
 This reduces the risk of problems caused by loss of tension and holds the frame in place so you can focus on repairs.